avocado-framework/avocado/docs/source/guides/user/chapters/plugins.rst

 Disabling a plugin
 -------------------

-If you, as Avocado user, would like to disable a plugin, kkyou can disable on config files: points`_, it can be explicitly disabled in Avocado.
+If you, as Avocado user, would like to disable a plugin, you can disable on config files.

 The mechanism available to do so is to add entries to the ``disable`` key under the ``plugins`` section of the Avocado configuration file.